 During those early years, they met in various locations, including the Montgomery First Aid Squad building, the Burnt Hill Road Elementary School, and in their own private homes.
 Finally, in 1986, after considerable growth, our own building on Belle Mead-Griggstown Road was purchased.

-In 2007, we welcomed Rabbi Susan Falk.
+In 2018, we welcomed Rabbi Jacob Best Adler.
 We are a congregation of over 100 families with an active religious school.
 We also operate Kindercapers, a non-sectarian Nursery school.
 We remain committed to the ideals of our founders: being a warm, friendly, unpretentious, caring, creative, stimulating congregation, in which all are welcome.